How to Find All Office 365 Groups using PowerShell?

 2. Expand “Teams & Groups” and click on “Active teams & groups” in the left navigation.

 3. On the Groups page, select the “Office 365” tab.
-That list’s all Office 365 groups on the page.
+That lists all Microsoft 365 groups on the page.

 get list of office 365 groups powershell